As dog owners, we’re used to dealing with our fluffy buddy’s various daily quirks.

 Who doesn’t love to have a cozy, cuddly feeling?
-Your dog ain’t an exception.
+Your dog isn’t an exception.

-Puppers are clingy in nature and try every trick in their arsenal to get your attention.
+Puppers are clingy and try every trick in their arsenal to get your attention.
 And what better way than rubbing its face against you?

 Dogs like the warmth and soft texture of fabrics against their face.
-If you’re wearing something that satisfies their criteria, they are going to jump on you.
+They will jump on you if you wear something that satisfies their criteria.

 Reason 7: Dental Pain

-Your pooch might be nuzzling against you in an effort to ease his dental pain.
+Your pup might be nuzzling against you to ease his dental pain.

 A dog with dental issues will show several signs of pain.
-It’ll eat less, or in a worst-case scenario, stop eating completely.
+It’ll eat less, or in a worst-case scenario, stop eating altogether.
 Your dog will also have bad breath and secrete bloody saliva.

 The pain can be excruciating for the dog.
 You can find your dog resting his head on you to seek some comfort.
 It can take months for the affected teeth to fall off.
-The diseased teeth should be treated as soon as possible by a professional veterinarian.
+A professional veterinarian should treat diseased teeth as soon as possible.

 How Do I Stop My Dog from Rubbing His Face on Me?

-While some find this habit extremely cute, some might get irritated at the same time.
+While some find this habit extremely cute, some might get irritated simultaneously.
 In that case, you might be looking for ways to stop your dog from doing it again

-Here are 3 tips you should adopt to help your dog leave this habit:
+Here are three tips you should adopt to help your dog leave this habit: